 - How long does the program take to complete?
 Students take a minimum of 5 years to complete the doctoral program in clinical psychology.
 The first 4 years are in residence at USM.
 The fifth year involves completion of an APA-accredited pre-doctoral clinical internship.
 Although the minimum time to completion is 5 years, the modal number of years to completion is 6 years (5 years plus internship) with some students taking longer than 6 years.
 In the fifth+ year in the program, students have completed all coursework and are typically working on research requirements and applications for internship.

 - Is an APA-accredited pre-doctoral clinical internship required?
 Yes.
 Students must complete an APA-accredited pre-doctoral clinical internship to earn a doctoral degree in clinical psychology at USM.

 - How successful are your students in securing an internship?
 Our students typically fare well in the internship process.
-We have achieved an average match rate of 88% for the past 7 years, which is higher than the national average (78%) for the 2012 match.
+We have achieved an average match rate of 91% for the past 7 years, which is higher than the national average (87%) for Phase I of the 2016 match.
 Each of our students not matching on a given year have successfully matched with a top-choice internship the following year.
 All students who have matched have completed an APA-accredited internship.
 Students match at a variety of internships, such as academic medical centers, VA hospitals, children's hospitals, etc.

 - Who do I contact with further questions about the clinical psychology doctoral program?
 For answers to questions not addressed here or elsewhere on the website, contact Dr. Sara Jordan, Director of Clinical Training, at email@example.com.